equilibriumdata/equilibriumdata.github.io/TCE/tantalum.md

 <a  href="//doi.org/10.1016/j.gca.2016.10.027" target="_blank" rel="noopener">Timofeev, A., Migdisov, A.A., Williams-Jones, A.E., 2017.
 An experimental study of the solubility and speciation of tantalum in fluoride-bearing aqueous solutions at elevated temperature.
 Geochim.
 Cosmochim.
 Acta 197, 294–304</a>.

 <a  href="//doi.org/10.1021/j100807a005" target="_blank" rel="noopener">Varga, L.P,.
 Freund, H., 1962.
 The formation constants of the tantalum fluoride system.
-I. Potentiometric ans anion exchange studies – Evidence for species of coördiantion number nine.
+I. Potentiometric ans anion exchange studies – Evidence for species of coördination number nine.
 J. Phys.
 Chem.
 66, 21–28</a>.

 <a  href="//doi.org/10.1021/ac60227a014" target="_blank" rel="noopener">Varga, L.P., Wakley, W.D., Nicolson, L.S., Madden, M.L., Patterson, J., 1965.
 Solvent extraction studies of tantalum fluoride complexes with N-benzoylphenylhydroxylamine, tri-N-octylphosphine oxide, and methyl isobutyl ketone using computer techniques.
 Anal.
 Chem.
 37, 1003–1009</a>.